open-aerospace/Lambda-4S/data/README.markdown

 The Second stage is a one third scaled first stage (735 1/3) motor.
 It's an polyurethane + ammonium perchlorate composite motor.

 This reference had two thrust curves from different test articles.
+735 1/3--2 seems closer to the flight version of the motor, but the burn time is too short.

 ![Photocopied chart: Lambda third stage  thrust curve](735-third-thrust.png)